yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 "learn Go,"
 "create a new open source CSS framework,"
 "write a book,"
-or "earn Oracle Java certification next year".
+or "earn Oracle Java certification next year."
 This will demonstrate that even though you're young, you do care about your career and professional growth.